GeorgiosIoannouCoder/movierate-frontend/README.md

 ## Getting Started

-**To get a local copy of MovieRate up and running follow these simple example steps:**
+**To get a local copy of MovieRate up and running locally follow these simple example steps:**

 ### Prerequisites